paul-sheridan/paul-sheridan.github.io/_pages/teaching.md

 **Winter 2025**

 STAT 1910: Introduction to Probability and Statistics
-STAT 4660/MSC-8660: Data Visualization and Mining
+STAT 4660/MSC 8660: Data Visualization and Mining
-MCS 8920: Adv.
-Math and Comp.
-Modelling
+MCS 8920: Advanced Mathematical and Computational Modelling

 **Fall 2024**